phasorpy.phasor#

 phasorpy.phasor.phasor_threshold(mean, real, imag, /, mean_min=None, mean_max=None, *, real_min=None, real_max=None, imag_min=None, imag_max=None, phase_min=None, phase_max=None, modulation_min=None, modulation_max=None, open_interval=False, detect_harmonics=True, **kwargs)[source]#

-Return phasor coordinates with values out of interval replaced by NaN.
+Return phasor coordinates with values outside interval replaced by NaN.

 Parameters: